 You forgot to set your wake-up alarm.
-As you slowly come to consciousness, you begin to panic, as you realize that you’re going to be extremely late for work.
+As you slowly come to consciousness, you begin to panic as you realize that you’re going to be extremely late for work.
 You have a quick shower, brush your teeth, and then hurriedly put your clothes on.
 There’s no time for any food or drink – so you head out the door stressed, thirsty and downright miserable.

+Your morning routine determines whether you can win the day.
 In 2016, researchers from the University of Pennsylvania and Ohio State University studied call center staff working for an insurance company.

 They specifically looked at the mood of the call center staff throughout their working day.
 The three-week study discovered something interesting.
 Namely, staff who started the day in a bad mood, usually ended the day in a bad mood too.
-(This was despite them receiving calls from positive customers throughout the day.)
+This was despite them receiving calls from positive customers throughout the day.

 Staff who started their day calm or happy – finished their working day in the same upbeat emotional state.
 Furthermore, the study found that staff with low moods had low productivity.
 Staff with elevated moods demonstrated high productivity.

-So, as you can see from the above revelations, it’s vital that you start your day well.
+As you can see from the above revelations, it’s vital that you start your day well.

 If you’re prone to starting off your day in a gloomy and stressed state, then you’ll be sure to benefit from the suggestions below.